 Instructions

-- Preheat oven to 350°F. Line one baking sheet with parchment paper or a baking mat and set aside.
-Mix together the peanut butter, sugar and egg in a medium bowl.
+- Make cookie dough.
+Preheat oven to 350°F. Line one baking sheet with parchment paper or a baking mat and set aside.
+Mix together 1 cup peanut butter, 1/2 cup sugar and egg in a medium bowl.
 If the dough is too sticky, you can refrigerate for 10-20 minutes.

-- Roll dough into 12 (1″) balls (I like to use a medium cookie scoop) and drop into the sugar.
+- Roll in sugar.
+Roll dough into 12 (1″) balls (I like to use a medium cookie scoop) and drop into the sugar.
 Roll in sugar and then place onto prepared baking sheet.
 Press down with a fork creating a cross.

-- Place the peanut butter cups on top of the cookies while they're still warm.
+- Place peanut butter cups.
+Place the peanut butter cups on top of the cookies while they're still warm.
 Then allow cookies to cool on a cooling rack.

 Notes